 I decided to combine some of my annual leave with a work trip and, joined by my husband Garry, spent just under two weeks exploring some of Malawi’s highlights.
 Our work trips are often rather fast paced – naturally we want to see as much as we can within a short space of time.
 It was lovely to travel at a slower pace and really get to grips with each individual area as well as get a little bit of a feel for what it’s like to be on holiday in Africa!

-The trip focussed on visiting the game reserves of Majete and Liwonde before spending a week on the picturesque Lake Malawi visiting a few contrasting properties.
+The trip focused on visiting the game reserves of Majete and Liwonde before spending a week on the picturesque Lake Malawi visiting a few contrasting properties.

 We landed at Blantyre airport around lunchtime to an unseasonably windy and cool 18C – a relief for the locals who had experienced a 40+ heat wave the previous week.
 The tiny airport ran efficiently, and within 20 minutes of disembarking we were on the road to Majete Reserve and Mkulumadzi Lodge.
 The scenic journey down the escarpment took just over two hours.
 After the short walk across the footbridge suspended over the Mkulumadzi River, we arrived at the comfortable lodge with its spectacular view of the Shire River.

 Majete Wildlife Reserve is situated in the lower Shire valley in the south-west of Malawi.
 The reserve was once a prolific wildlife refuge but by the late 1990’s most species of large game, including elephant, had been eradicated.
 African Parks, in partnership with the Malawian government and local communities, took total responsibility for the rehabilitation and management of the reserve.
 The last 12 years has seen significant development from road networks, electrified perimeter fence and wildlife stocking.
 There are now healthy populations of several species and it prides itself in being the only Big 5 reserve in Malawi.